MichaelCurrin/os-genesis/docs/usage.md

 I discuss this further in a [blog post here](https://michaelcurrin.github.io/coding-blog/2020/08/25/package-manager-choice.html).

 ### Automation

-I recommend **against** running the install or upgrade commands on a cron schedule.
+I recommend to **not** run the install or upgrade commands on a cron schedule.

 Linux systems usually have a package manage GUI tool which can be setup to prompt you daily to upgrade packages.